Sorry, you need to enable JavaScript to visit this website.

 The budget of the National Addictions Strategy 2021-2028 (Εθνική Στρατηγική για Αντιμετώπιση των Εξαρτήσεων 2021-2028) is not available, however there are some budget indications in the Action Plan 2021-2024 (Σχέδιο Δράσης 2021-2024).

-The budget for the Department for Social Inclusion of Persons with Disabilities is not available, therefore it cannot be said if there is a specific budget allocated at top level or if/how the EU funds are used.
+The budget for the Department for Social Inclusion of Persons with Disabilities is not available, therefore it cannot be said if there is a specific budget allocated at the top level or if/how the EU funds are used.
 The actions of this department are in line with the Strategy for Social Policy 2022-2027 (Στρατηγική για την Κοινωνική Πολιτική 2022-2027).

-The total budget for the DRASE programme until 2023 reaches 29 000 000 Euro and it is co-financed by the European Social Fund (85%) and the Republic of Cyprus (15%).
+The total budget for the DR.A.S.E programme until 2023 reaches 29 000 000 Euro and it is co-financed by the European Social Fund (85%) and the Republic of Cyprus (15%).

 Quality assurance

-For the National Programme for the Asylum, Migration and Integration Fund (AMIF), a Monitoring Committee is set and is responsible for the monitoring of the implementation of the National Programme.
+For the 2021-2027 Programme for the Asylum, Migration and Integration Fund (AMIF), a Monitoring Committee is set up and is responsible for the monitoring of the implementation of the National Programme.
 The Committee meets at regular intervals –at least once a year –in order to examine the progress of the programme.
+The main outcomes of the quality assurance process are not published.

 Regarding the National Addictions Strategy 2021-2028, many indicators are set in order to check the implementation of the strategy, as well as several deliverables for each action.
-The Cyprus National Addictions Authority monitors the assessment of the strategy; however, there are currently not any new Reports regarding the implementation of the Strategy or the first Action Plan 2021-2024.
+The Cyprus National Addictions Authority monitors the assessment of the strategy; however, there are currently no new Reports regarding the implementation of the Strategy or the first Action Plan 2021-2024.

 The Department for Social Inclusion of Persons with Disabilities does not mention any quality assurance criteria set for the variety of services and social benefits provided to people with disabilities.
 However, the department releases an annual report.

-No specific quality assurance criteria are mentioned for the “Actions for social and school inclusion (DR.A.S.E.)”.
+No specific quality assurance criteria are mentioned for the ‘Actions for social and school inclusion (DR.A.S.E.)’.